OctopusDeploy/blog/blog/2020-09/testing-with-kind/index.md

 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01
 metaImage:
 bannerImage:
 tags:
  - Octopus
 ---

 Getting started with Kubernetes can be a little overwhelming.
 With so many tools like [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), [K3s](https://k3s.io/), [Docker Desktop](https://docs.docker.com/docker-for-windows/kubernetes/), [MicroK8s](https://microk8s.io/), and [Kind](https://kind.sigs.k8s.io/), even knowing which test distribution to use is not an easy choice.

-For my local development I find myself using Kind.
+For local development, I find myself using Kind.
 It is quick to boot, and integrates well with WSL2 allowing me to quickly switch between Windows and Linux development.

-In this blog post and the associated screencast I'll show you how to quickly get up and running with a local development Kubernetes cluster using Kind and a hosted instance of Octopus.
+In this blog post and the associated screencast, I show you how to quickly get up and running with a local development Kubernetes cluster using Kind and a hosted instance of Octopus.

 ## Screencast

 The video below demonstrates the process of deploying a web application to a development Kubernetes cluster created by Kind.
-The remainder of the blog post provides links to additional resources and copies of the scripts used in this demo:
+The remainder of the post provides links to additional resources and copies of the scripts used in this demo:

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/sMt2-enODC0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>